adrianclo/phenotyper/README.md

 - use function unload_dummies() to get these data files for practise purposes

 ## metafile
-use function import_meta() to get the template .xlsx file for adding mouse information
+use function download_meta() to get the template .xlsx file for adding mouse information

 ## function content:
 ### helper functions